 - 1. A Landlord may set an initial Rent for a Covered Rental Unit without restriction at the commencement of a new Tenancy where no member of Tenant's household is an occupant of the Covered Rental Unit only in the following circumstances: - a.
 The Covered Rental Unit was voluntarily vacated by the Tenant's household.
-For purposes of this Section 15.09.215.D, a Tenant will not be considered to have voluntarily vacated if the Landlord served a Notice of Termination. - b.
-The Covered Rental Unit was vacated as a result of Landlord's termination of Tenancy pursuant to Section 15.09.315 of this Code. - c.
-The Covered Rental Unit was vacated as a result of Landlord's termination of Tenancy pursuant to Section 15.09.320 of this Code; provided, if the Landlord recovered possession of the Covered Rental Unit for use by the Landlord or Landlord's relative in accordance with Section 15.09.320.B of this Code, the Landlord or Landlord's relative must have continuously resided in the Covered Rental Unit for twelve (12) months before vacating for this Section 15.09.215.D to apply. - 2.
-This Section 15.09.215.D shall not apply where the vacancy was the result of conduct of the Landlord or the Landlord's agent, which constituted harassment prohibited by Section 15.09.340 of this Code or other applicable law, constructive eviction, or a breach of the covenant of quiet enjoyment of the property.
+For purposes of this Section 15.09.215.D, a Tenant will not be considered to have voluntarily vacated if: - i. the Landlord served a Notice of Termination-; or - ii. the Tenant has opted to voluntarily vacate pursuant to Section 15.09.330.F of this Code. - b.
+The Covered Rental Unit was vacated as a result of Landlord's termination of Tenancy pursuant to Section 15.09.315 of this Code.

+c.
+The Covered Rental Unit was vacated as a result of Landlord's termination of Tenancy pursuant to Section 15.09.320 of this Code; provided, if the Landlord recovered possession of the Covered Rental Unit for use by the Landlord or Landlord's relative in accordance with Section 15.09.320.B of this Code, the Landlord or Landlord's relative must have continuously resided in the Covered Rental Unit for three twelve (12 3) years months before vacating for this Section 15.09.215.D to apply.

+2. This Section 15.09.215.D shall not apply where:
-3. After the Landlord sets an initial Rent for such Covered Rental Unit in accordance with this Section 15.09,215.D, the Landlord may only increase the Rent in the amount authorized by Section 15.09.215.B.

-E. Housing Service Adjustments.
+- a. the vacancy was the result of conduct of the Landlord or the Landlord's agent, which constituted harassment prohibited by Section 15.09.340 of this Code or other applicable law, constructive eviction, or a breach of the covenant of quiet enjoyment of the property; or- - b. the vacancy was the result of an eviction of a Tenant within the first twelve (12) months of Tenant's occupancy of the Rental Unit, as set forth in Section 15.09.310.A.2 of this Code. - 3.
+After the Landlord sets an initial Rent for such Covered Rental Unit in accordance with this Section 15.09,215.D, the Landlord may only increase the Rent in the amount authorized by Section 15.09.215.B. - E. Housing Service Adjustments.
 A decrease in Housing Services is considered an increase in Rent.
 A Tenant may petition for an adjustment in Rent based on a decrease in Housing Services under the process set forth in Section 15.09.235.